TomatenKuchenDEV/docs/docs/starboard.md

 image: /img/starboard.png
 ---

-Using the starboard members can save funny or otherwise interesting messages forever: Every user on the server can react with the set emoji onto a message, and if the set star amount is reached the message is sent to the starboard channel.
+Using the starboard members can save funny or otherwise interesting messages forever: Every user on the server can react with the set emoji onto a message.

+Once the set amount of "stars" is reached, the message is sent to the starboard channel.

 ![Starboard message](/img/starboard.png)